 SEDA Expands Its Asian Private Credit And Distressed Investing Expertise With The Addition Of Jean Chung

-New York, NY, Feb.
-10, 2026 (GLOBE NEWSWIRE) -- SEDA Experts LLC, a leading expert witness firm providing world-class financial expert witness services, announced today that Jean Chung joined the firm as Managing Director.
+New York, NY, February 10, 2026 – SEDA Experts LLC, a leading expert witness firm providing world-class financial expert witness services, announced today that Jean Chung joined the firm as Managing Director.

 “We are delighted that Jean will deepen our bench of superb Asian financial services experts,” said Peter Selman, Managing Partner of SEDA Experts.